 - After five points, the receiver shall become the server, and the server the receiver and so on after each five points until game point where you cannot serve your own game point and the game cannot be lost on a serve.

 - If the score is 20-all, the loser of the previous point is the server for the next.
 This continues until there is a winner.

-- The ball shall be placed on the palm of the free hand, which must be stationary and above the level of the playing surface.
+- The ball shall be placed on the palm of the free hand, which must be stationary, above the level of the playing surface and behind the server's end line.
 Service shall commence by the server projecting the ball by hand only, without imparting spin and nearly vertically upward.
 As the ball is descending, it shall be struck so that it touches first the server's court and then passes directly over or around the net and touches the receiver's court.
 If, in attempting to serve, the server misses the ball altogether it is a lost point.
 Volleys are not permitted.